Non-Selling Title Charges

 As stated above, the charge per zero movement titles will be £5.00 a quarter.
 This charge will be invoiced and deducted from the Publisher’s sales revenue in the same way that other service charges levied by Central Books are deducted.
 This charge may change on an annual basis.
 The increase in the rate for zero movement titles will go up by no more than +2% above inflation (RPI).

 The sales category of a book is dynamic and is updated every working day.
 If a book sold 1 copy on 15th March 2025 it will not be classed as a Non-Selling title for the next 90 days.
 If there are no more trade sales, gratis despatches or consignment despatches until 13th June 2025 it will become a Non-Selling title on that date 90 days later.
-Alternatively, we could provide a client publisher a list of Non-Selling titles on 1st May 2025, but if many of these titles just start selling 1 copy a quarter they might not incur any charges for the relevant quarterly months July, October, January and April.
+Publishers can see which titles are listed as non-seller / sales category Q in thier monthly sales reports.
+See Question and Answer 3 below for more details.

 Exactly what counts as a movement that affects the sales category: